-Elena Byron Published in

-Tales From The Narc Side: Navigating Narcissism
+Elena Byron Published in Tales From The Narc Side: Navigating Narcissism you understand that you are drowning, you find yourself asking: Do I even have the strength to swim to shore?

 It takes an immense amount of strength to leave a toxic relationship.